ultima-ib/ultibi-frtb-book/src/calc_params.md

 1. `reporting_ccy` - used for **FX**.
 Only those **FX** delta/curvature sensitivites where RiskFactor is XXXCCY (where CCY is the reporting_ccy) will be used for calculation. (eg if reporting_ccy is USD, GBPUSD will be used, but GBPEUR will not - this applies for Delta and Curvature calculations only).

+1. For gamma correlation matrixes the diagonal has to be 0.

-1. You have to be very careful with the way to provide a `calc_param` in your request, especially for vectors and matrixes. use `json.dumps`.
+1. You have to be very careful with the way to provide a `calc_param` in your request, especially for vectors and matrixes. **Use `json.dumps` for calc_params**.
 Follow examples below. 'v' is always 1.

 ## Examples